List of Akame ga Kill! characters: Nyau

-A young demon with an aristocratic background, Nyau (にゃう) has an unstable family life.
+A feline-looking young man with an aristocratic background, Nyau (にゃう) has an unstable family life.
 Under his effeminate and innocent appearance, Nyau is a sadist who rips off the faces of his victims to add to his collection.
 He assumed himself to be the most sadistic person in the Empire before meeting Esdeath, becoming her subordinate to learn under her.
 His Teigu is a flute called "Scream" (軍楽夢想 スクリーム, Gungaku Musō: Sukurīmu) that can manipulate an opponent's emotions and weaken them while strengthening allies.
 Though Nyau uses Scream's Demon Summon Trump Card to significantly boost his physical abilities, he ends up being Tatsumi's first kill with Incursio..